StudyHub-Bulgaria/doorguy/README.md

 - webapp/ folder contains the web app part
 - door_iface has the TCP/IP interface stuff for the doors
 - rp_client has the stuff that runs on the raspberries to detect and check QRs.

+## To start

+For windows, you need to setup python, flask, pip and probably opencv and some more libs.

+Then set the FLASK_* env variables for flask or on linux, you can use the shell script to set the env variables.